A Pilot Search for Gravitational Self-Lensing Binaries with the Zwicky Transient Facility: Appendix A

-Lightcurves of all self-lensing candidates in Table \ref{table:masses}.
-For each source, the top panel shows the full ZTF lightcurve and the lower is zoomed on the pulse detected in continuous-cadence data.
-Data points with pipeline flags corresponding to imaging artifacts are marked with a cross and excluded from analysis.
+ZTF lightcurves of 12 plausible self-lensing candidates.
+For each source, the top panel shows the full ZTF lightcurve and the lower is zoomed on the pulse detected in the $r$-band continuous-cadence data.
+Data points with nonzero pipeline flags are marked with a x and excluded from analysis.